Magellanic Clouds: Characteristics

 The Large Magellanic Cloud and its neighbour and relative, the Small Magellanic Cloud, are conspicuous objects in the southern hemisphere, looking like separated pieces of the Milky Way to the naked eye.
 Roughly 21° apart in the night sky, the true distance between them is roughly 75,000 light-years.
 Until the discovery of the Sagittarius Dwarf Elliptical Galaxy in 1994, they were the closest known galaxies to the Milky Way.
 The LMC lies about 160,000 light years away, while the SMC is around 200,000.
 The LMC is about 70% larger than the diameter of the SMC (32,200 ly and 18,900 ly respectively).
-For comparison, the Milky Way is about 87,400 ly across.
+For comparison, the Milky Way is about 100,000 ly across.

 The total mass of these two galaxies is uncertain.
 Only a fraction of their gas seems to have coalesced into stars and they probably both have large dark matter halos.
 One recent estimate of the total mass of the LMC is about 1/10 that of the Milky Way.
-That would make the LMC rather a large galaxy in the current observable universe.
+That would make the LMC a rather large galaxy in the current observable universe.
 Since the sizes of relatively nearby galaxies are highly skewed, the average mass can be a misleading statistic.
 In terms of rank, the LMC appears to be the fourth most massive member of over 50 galaxies in the local group.
 Suggesting that the Magellanic cloud system is historically not a part of the Milky Way is evidence that the SMC has been in orbit about the LMC for a very long time.
 The Magellanic system seems most similar to the distinct NGC 3109 system, which is on the edge of the Local Group.

 Astronomers have long assumed that the Magellanic Clouds have orbited the Milky Way at approximately their current distances, but evidence suggests that it is rare for them to come as close to the Milky Way as they are now.
 Observation and theoretical evidence suggest that the Magellanic Clouds have both been greatly distorted by tidal interaction with the Milky Way as they travel close to it.
 The LMC maintains a very clear spiral structure in radio-telescope images of neutral hydrogen.
 Streams of neutral hydrogen connect them to the Milky Way and to each other, and both resemble disrupted barred spiral galaxies.
 Their gravity has affected the Milky Way as well, distorting the outer parts of the galactic disk.